 A store for everything one might need to entertain – from delectable tinned fish to well designed glassware and table settings.
 Big Night is worth a trip to Greenpoint in itself, if only to be aware of the next big cooking trend you’ll be seeing everywhere soon.

 Located in Chinatown’s bubbling microcosm of cool, Dimes Square, is design-focused shop Coming Soon.
-You can find home goods here ranging from new resin placemats by Gaetano Pesce to colourful vintage wine carriers perfect for your wine-loving friend.
+You can find home goods here ranging from new resin placemats by Gaetano Pesce to colorful vintage wine carriers perfect for your wine-loving friend.

 Books Are Magic